Match ends, Liverpool 2, Newcastle United 0.

 Second Half ends, Liverpool 2, Newcastle United 0.

-Lucas Leiva (Liverpool) wins a free kick in the attacking half.
+Adam Lallana (Liverpool) wins a free kick on the left wing.

 Substitution, Newcastle United.
 Ayoze Pérez replaces Jacob Murphy.

 Attempt blocked.
 Joselu (Newcastle United) left footed shot from outside the box is blocked.
 Assisted by Jamaal Lascelles with a headed pass.